ibm-cloud-docs/EventStreams/eventstreams145.md

 Refer to this [example](https://cloud.ibm.com/docs/terraform?topic=terraform-event-streams-resources) about how to set the `private_ip_allowlist` in a Terraform script.

-Note if the terraform script is executed from Schematics, additional IPs are required to be added into Event Streams' `private_ip_allowlist` to allow Schematics to access Event Streams's API endpoints.
+Note: If the terraform script is executed from Schematics, additional IPs are required to be added into Event Streams' `private_ip_allowlist` to allow Schematics to access Event Streams' API endpoints.
 Find the IPs of Schematics in each region from [here](https://cloud.ibm.com/docs/schematics?topic=schematics-allowed-ipaddresses).

 ## Obtaining Virtual Private Cloud (VPC) CSE source IP addresses